failmap/failmap/README.md

 Failmap is open organisation run by volunteers.

 - Talk to us via [gitter.im/internet-cleanup-foundation](https://gitter.im/internet-cleanup-foundation/Lobby#).
+- Or using IRC: #internet-cleanup-foundation/Lobby @ irc.gitter.im (see https://irc.gitter.im for information)
 - E-mail us at: [info@faalkaart.nl](mailto:info@faalkaart.nl),
 - Or simply start hacking on the code, open an [Gitlab Issue](https://gitlab.com/failmap/failmap/issues/new) or send a [Gitlab Merge Request](https://gitlab.com/failmap/failmap.org/merge_requests/new).